shaiefhagelaar/OptimizeForGaming/README.md

-# OptimizeForGaming
+# Optimize
-Optimize Windows 11 for gaming
+Optimize Windows 11

 Start with a fresh/clean Windows install.